lonnieraymccollister/astrotools/README.md

 x - y - z(intensity in color and 3d)

-The python program is compiled as a windows program which is nearly 400 meg and can be downloaded at https://lonnieraymccollister.info/Misc/astrotools.zip
+The python program is also compiled as a windows program which is nearly 400 meg and can be downloaded at https://lonnieraymccollister.info/Misc/astrotools.zip